 Employees of the University Police are University employees and therefore are obligated to promptly report incidents of Title IX Sexual Harassment of which they become aware during the scope of their work as explained below.
 Employees of the University Police will make reports to the Office of Equity regardless of whether the individual who experienced the Title IX Sexual Harassment chooses to pursue criminal charges.

-Evanston Campus: 1201 Davis Street, Evanston
+Evanston Campus: 1201 Davis Street, Evanston Phone: (847) 491-3456 (24 hours)

 Chicago Campus: 211 East Superior Street, Chicago